Win-Win Simple Solution or Financial Disaster?

 - Spousal support should be set at between $5,000 to $6,500 per month for a period of four to five years;

 - The vehicles should be valued using mid-Kelley Blue Book values;

 - Household furniture and furnishings should be valued at garage sale prices or divided on an alternate selection basis;

 - Art and collections should be equally divided or appraised; and

-- Custody – parenting plan alternatives should be explained.
+- Parenting plan alternatives should be developed for any custody conflicts.

-The divorce lawyer should explain the smaller and more nuanced issues that may not be addressed in mediation if a spouse does not raise them.
-A few such items may include:
+The divorce lawyer should explain the secondary terms that are often not addressed in a divorce mediation if a spouse does not raise them.
+A few such terms may include: